Tak-Iwamoto/ptera/docs/math.md

 ## start and end

-`startOf` and `endOf` returns the start and end of the unit time.
+These methods return the start and end of the unit time.

 ### Available Methods

-Here is examples of `startOf`, and the same units can be used for endOf

 - startOfYear
 - startOfQuarter